canonical/jaas-documentation/howto/manage-groups.md

 (add-a-group)=
 ## Add a group

-To add a new group to your JIMM controller, use the `auth group add` command followed by the name you want to assign to the group.
+To add a new group to your JIMM controller, use the `add-group` command followed by the name you want to assign to the group.
 For example:

 ```text
 juju add-group A
 ```

-> See more: {ref}`juju add-group <summary-5>`
+> See more: {doc}`juju add-group <../reference/jaas-plugin>`

 (view-all-the-current-groups)=
 ## View all the current groups

-To view all the current groups, run the `auth group list` command.
+To view all the current groups, run the `list-groups` command.
 For example:

 ```text
 juju list-groups [options]
 ```

-> See more: {ref}`juju list-groups <summary-6>`
+> See more: {doc}`juju list-groups <../reference/jaas-plugin>`

 (manage-an-entitys-relation-to-a-group)=
 ## Manage an entity's relation to a group